Ch3rrouT/Res_wifi/README.md

 # Res_wifi V0.2

-# En donde lo ejecuto ?
+# So, how do I execute it?

-En tu android !! ;)
+In your android
-Dale permisos mira asi : chmod 777 res_wifi.sh
+Giving permission t : chmod 777 res_wifi.sh

-# Que necesito :O
+# What I will need?

-Necesitas ser root , tener busybox , y una terminal y tus dedos claro ! ;)
+You will need root, busybox, one terminal and your fingers of course! ;)

-# En donde lo probastes ?
+# Where you tested it?

-Pues lo probe con un celular que me encontre xd un Sony !
+I did it on a Sony.

 # TUTORIAL :